fluxcd/flux/site/how-it-works.md

 with the systems that ensure that the orchestrator is in a working state.

-Flux provides a CLI ([`fluxctl`](fluxctl.md)) to perform these operations manually.
+Flux provides a CLI ([`fluxctl`](./using/fluxctl.md)) and a UI (as a component of Weave Cloud) to perform these operations manually.
 Flux is flexible enough to fit into any development process.

 ## Implementation Overview